Order a MELISA kit

 Ideally, blood samples should arrive within 24 hours after being drawn.
 48 hours is the maximum.
-Collection by/drop off to courier should be booked before the blood is drawn, so the sample can be sent as soon as possible.
+Collection by/drop off to courier should be booked the day before the blood is drawn, so the sample can be sent as soon as possible.
 Depending on your location, FedEx or DHL are the only recommended couriers.

 Send the right amount of blood